Criticism of the government response to Hurricane Katrina: Criticism in New Orleans

 New Orleans Mayor Ray Nagin was widely condemned for failing to implement a flood plan and for ordering residents to a shelter of last resort without any provisions for food, water, security, or sanitary conditions.
 Nagin also delayed his emergency evacuation order until less than a day before landfall, leading to the deaths of hundreds of residents who were unable to evacuate the city prior to the disaster.
 Adding to the criticism was Nagin's refusal to use a fleet of school buses pictured sitting idle in the city in an image syndicated by the Associated Press.
 Nagin cited a lack of insurance liability and a shortage of bus drivers for the decision to order residents to shelter in the Superdome, rather than use the available buses to assist in evacuations.

 A temporary coalition set up in New Orleans to deal with Hurricane Katrina was another focus of criticism following the disaster.
-Public and private actors such as the Red Cross attempted to coordinate join response and recovery efforts, but misunderstandings and system failures are thought to contributed to the ineffective, temporary, and inefficient evacuation and provision of resources during the disaster.
+Public and private actors such as the Red Cross attempted to coordinate joint response and recovery efforts, but misunderstandings and system failures are thought to contributed to the ineffective, temporary, and inefficient evacuation and provision of resources during the disaster.